The Research Group is Moving!

 Our group investigates foundational questions in different areas of visualization research and applies them to practical scenarios.
-The following areas cover our main research interests while our publications report the detailed findings and our web-based software solutions provide examples of interactive visualization systems.
+The following areas cover our main research interests while our publications and video presentations report the detailed findings and our web-based software solutions provide examples of interactive visualization systems.

 Hierarchy and Network Visualization